Image of the NFL playoffs: the best and worst possible matches for each team based on the classification of AFC and NFC

 Best possible confrontation: Crows.
 What?
 Yes.
 Familiarity helps, and the Steelers played hard with the Ravens in the first meeting.
 Pittsburgh could actually have the best built defense to stop Jackson and turn the game into a fight.
 The Steelers would probably have to pass the Chiefs along the way to shoot the Ravens.

 Worst possible confrontation: Patriots.
-We know what happens to Mike Tomlin's team when he confronts Bill Belichick and Tom Brady's team when Ben Roethlisberger is healthy, so we definitely know what would happen to the Steelers against the Patriots when they meet a rookie quarterback from third string
+We know what happens to Mike Tomlin's team when he faces the team of Bill Belichick and Tom Brady when Ben Roethlisberger is healthy, so we definitely know what would happen to the Steelers against the Patriots when they meet a rookie quarterback from third string

 Raiders (7-8)